thangchung/awesome-dotnet-core/README.md

 * [FakeItEasy](https://github.com/FakeItEasy/FakeItEasy) - The easy mocking library for .NET.
 * [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions) - Set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test.
 * [moq.netcore](https://github.com/Moq/moq4) - Most popular and friendly mocking framework for .NET.
+* [Automoq](https://github.com/darrencauthon/AutoMoq) - AutoMoqer is an "auto-mocking" container that creates objects for you.
+Just tell it what class to create and it will create it.
 * [MSpec](https://github.com/machine/machine.specifications) - Popular testing framework for writing BDD-style tests.
 * [MyTested.AspNetCore.Mvc](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc) - Fluent testing
   framework for ASP.NET Core MVC.